gazzola/university/README.md

 university
 ==========
-Just a few things for studies in CC.
+Just a few things for studies over graduation in CC.

 The directories are inserted whitout according to the semester, some chairs has no content because not require.